 Chronic ankle instability is characterized by repeated rolling of your ankle inward causing injury to the outside of your ankle.
 If you have chronic ankle instability, you can easily roll your ankle just from walking, stepping on a small pebble, or playing a recreational sport.
 After multiple sprained ankles, you’re more likely to experience pain while recovering as well as any pain associated with your worsening ankle instability.

-An estimated 25,000 ankle sprains occur per day in the United States.
+Ankle sprains are the most common orthopedic injury, account for 40% of all athletic injuries, and an estimated 25,000 ankle sprains occur per day in the United States (FMCW).
 But, does that mean everyone that sprains their ankle has chronic ankle instability?
 Not quite.

 Typically you’ll find ankle pain and chronic ankle instability in older people or athletes who have an injury history that includes multiple ankle injuries.
 Because it can take decades to develop common forms of chronic ankle instability, it’s rare that younger high school athletes suffer from the condition.
 If you’ve had a few ankle injuries in high school, that doesn’t necessarily mean you’ll automatically have chronic ankle instability and experience chronic ankle pain.